A chariot stuck in the mud of arrogance: Shiv Sena on Maharashtra deadlock

 Sena never stopped talks, will adhere to coalition dharma: Raut

-"In the fourth scenario, the BJP and Shiv Sena could come together out of compulsion, and both will have to take some steps backward.
+"In the fourth scenario, the BJP and Shiv Sena could come together out of compulsion, and both will have to take some steps backwards.
 The chief minister's post will have to be shared," Raut said.

 "This is the best alternative, but not possible due to arrogance," Raut said.

-"In the fifth scenario, the BJP will have to break other parties using threat of investigative agencies.
+"In the fifth scenario, the BJP will have to break other parties using the threat of investigative agencies.
 But, considering how voters have treated defectors, it will be difficult and will hurt the image of Prime Minister Modi," he added.